What is Medicare Advantage

 Medicare Advantage SNPs – Medicare Advantage Special Needs Plans (SNP) only accept beneficiaries meeting certain eligibility criteria.
 There are three categories of plans: those serving people enrolled in both Medicare and Medicaid (dual eligible), those serving people living in institutions like a nursing home, and those serving people with particular chronic diseases like diabetes.
 The private insurance company adapts the plan in order to best meet the beneficiaries’ special needs.
 Like Medicare Advantage HMO Plans, you typically must receive your healthcare services within that plan's network.5

-The average premium nationwide for 2015 Medicare Advantage plans is $62.69.
-This average premium is only 2% higher than the $61.69 average for 2014.
-The 2015 average is also 94% higher than the average of $32.26 reported by the government reported since the government weighted their average premium by projected plan enrollment rather than averaging premiums across all Medicare Advantage plans available in the market.
+The average premium nationwide for 2016 Medicare Advantage plans is $64.92.
+This average premium is 4% higher than the $62.69 average for 2015.
+The 2016 average is also 99% higher than the average of $32.60 reported by the government since the government weighted the average premium by projected plan enrollment rather than averaging premiums across all Medicare Advantage plans available in the market.

 The least expensive Medicare Advantage premium is still $0 a month.
-However, these $0 premiums plans appear to be declining.
 The number of $0 Medicare Advantage plans in 2015 has decreased 19% since 2014.

-The most expensive 2015 Medicare Advantage plan, at $347.10 a month, is the HealthPartners Freedom Ultimate with Enhanced Rx plan in the state of Minnesota.
-In 2014, the most expensive Medicare Advantage plan was also the HealthPartners Freedom Ultimate with Enhanced Rx in Minnesota.
-It cost $343.30 per month, 1% lower than its 2015 premium.
+The most expensive 2016 Medicare Advantage plan, at $388 a month, is the EmblemHealth VIP High Option plan in the state of New York.
+In 2015, the most expensive Medicare Advantage plan was the HealthPartners Freedom Ultimate with Enhanced Rx in the state of Minnesota.
+It cost $347.10 per month, 11% lower than the highest premium in 2016.